cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 )

 func main() {
-    clusterId := "clusterId_example" // string | ClusterID is the ID for the cluster.
+    clusterId := "clusterId_example" // string | cluster_id is the ID for the cluster.
-    endpointId := "endpointId_example" // string | EndpointID is the ID for the VPC endpoint on the customer's side. cockroachCloudSetAwsEndpointConnectionStateRequest := *openapiclient.NewCockroachCloudSetAwsEndpointConnectionStateRequest() // CockroachCloudSetAwsEndpointConnectionStateRequest |
+    endpointId := "endpointId_example" // string | endpoint_id is the ID for the VPC endpoint on the customer's side. cockroachCloudSetAwsEndpointConnectionStateRequest := *openapiclient.NewCockroachCloudSetAwsEndpointConnectionStateRequest() // CockroachCloudSetAwsEndpointConnectionStateRequest |

     configuration := openapiclient.NewConfiguration()